bosakstepan/AER_TO/README.md

 You can run the local algorithm by executing file [run](./run_local_alg.py).
 The parameters can be set using CLI or inside editor.

-The results of the optimization are save into .pth files carrying the optimized vector and an optimization log is saved into .csv file.
+The results of the optimization are saved into .pth files carrying the optimized vector and an optimization log is saved into .csv file.

 Post-processing can be done using the interactive python script [processor](./result_processor.py).
-Just set the paths of the .pth and .csv files correctly and select the appropriate filer and thresholding parameter.
+Just set the paths of the .pth and .csv files correctly and select the appropriate filter and thresholding parameter beta.

 For the two filters available and,
 - the learning rate - 0.05;
 - the weight decay - 1e-3;
-- maximum thresholding parameter - 64;
+- maximum thresholding parameter beta - 64;
-- maximum steps per thresholding level - 2100,
+- maximum steps per thresholding level i_max - 2100,
 the obtained results for filter radiuses $r_1 = 0.15a$ and $r_2 = 0.2a$ are

 $r_1$             |  $r_2$